 Our faculty are research specialists in African languages and the literatures and cultures expressed in those languages.
 Our students train in literary studies, critical applied linguistics, and cultural studies.
-Below are examples of what we’ve been working on during the current academic year.
+Below are examples of what we’ve been working on during the most recently completed academic year.
 Past years can be found here.

 (jump down to student research news)

 Vlad Dima‘s second book, tentatively titled “The Beautiful Skin: Fantasy, Football, and Body in African Film” is forthcoming with the Michigan State University Press.
 By relying on the metaphor of skin, the project investigates how football and cinema express individual and collective fantasies in Africa, and highlights where the two—football and cinema—converge and diverge with regard to neocolonial fantasies.
 Part 1, The Beautiful Fantasy, looks at fantasy as a type of skin; Part 2, The Beautiful Game, considers the possibility of football jerseys as another sort of skin; finally, Part 3, The Beautiful Skin, splits the body in three—as visual, aural, and haptic—in order to posit that film itself has a skin.